-To report a crime or emergency if you are at the WCC's The Summit Center for Higher Education, you can contact the Marion Police Department at (276) 783-8145, or in an emergency dial 9-1-1.
+To report a crime or emergency at the WCC's Henderson campus contact the Marion Police Department at (276) 783-8145, or in an emergency dial 9-1-1.

 All College Police Department incident reports are forwarded to the Chief of Police for review.
 If necessary, incident reports are forwarded to the Dean of Student Success and Academic Development and the College Threat Assessment Team for potential action.
 The College Police Department will investigate various reports when it is deemed appropriate.